powasp/powasp-tools/README.md

 # Available Commands

 *It is recommended to go through each file to see how it works.
-The scripts are all commented and simple!*
+The scripts are all commented and short!*

 ## pdebug